sayoadesokan/Cup-It/README.md

 # Cup-It

-This is the workflow used in creating the game Cup-it
+This is the workflow used in creating the game Cup-it with scrips, audio manager and the likes